growf/Bitclash/README.md

 Critical hits, if enabled, boost a single hit's damage by a multiplier.
 Critical hit chance is *per match-up*; the challenger and defender will throw at most one critical hit in each fight.

 If the challenger defeats the current defender then they become the new defender and (optionally) get a boost to their hit points.
 The defender can also heal themselves by cheering but their health cannot exceed their maximum hit points.

-## Using *Bitclash*

-*Bitclash* is currently registered as an application with Twitch available at http://growf.org/Bitclash